kancharlaNarmadha/1B/README.md

-# EX 9A Java TreeSet
+# EX 9B Java Map, HashMap and HashTable
 ## DATE:
 ## AIM:
-To write a java program tailset start from the 15(Integer) , use the tailSet() method of SortedSet interface in Java is used to return a view of the portion of this set whose elements are greater than or equal to the parameter fromElement.
+To create a java program to create and add objects  in hashmap interface.